Korea, North

 Background

-An independent kingdom for much of its history, following World War II, Korea was split with the northern half coming under Soviet-sponsored communist control.
-North Korea, under its founder, President KIM Il Sung, adopted a policy of diplomatic and economic "self-reliance" as a check against outside influence.
-KIM Jong Il, was officially designated as his father's successor in 1980, followed in 2011 by current leader KIM Jong Un.
+An independent kingdom for much of its history, Korea was split after World War II, with the northern half coming under Soviet-sponsored communist control.
+Under autocratic leader KIM Il Sung, North Korea adopted a policy of diplomatic and economic "self-reliance" as a check against outside influence.
+KIM Jong Il was officially designated as his father's successor in 1980, followed in 2011 by current leader KIM Jong Un.

 Geography